HOME - ABOUT US > SUSTAINABILITY

-We adhere to a duty of care, code of practice for all wastes we produce.
-We only work with licensed and certified companies to collect, transport, and process waste.
-We also ensure that they keep records of our waste activity for monitoring and accountability purposes which we measure against the UK dairy sector along with our water, electricity, and gas usage per litre of milk.
+We pride ourselves in adhering to a duty of care, meaning we have a code of practice for all wastes we produce.
+Therefore, we only work with licensed and certified companies to collect, transport and process waste.
+We also ensure that they keep records of our waste activity for monitoring and accountability purposes which we then measure against the UK dairy sector along with our water, electricity and gas usage per litre of milk.

-Before our waste is collected, we segregate it to ensure maximum recyclability of materials.
-Where our waste streams cannot be recycled, alternatives to landfills have been put in place and some of these waste alternatives produce energy from waste, which can reduce the demand for fossil fuel burning.
+Before our waste is collected, we allocate our materials into different groups to maximise recyclability.
+Where our waste streams cannot be recycled, solutions which are alternative to landfill have been put in place, for example, energy production from waste which can then reduce the demand for fossil fuel burning.

-We also have an ETP (Effluent Treatment Plan) on our production site which separates our wastewater into cleaned water and effluent sludge which is used by a local anaerobic digester that generates electricity and bio-fertiliser which is better for the environment than electricity from fossil fuels and synthetic fertiliser.
+We also have an ETP (Effluent Treatment Plan) on our production site which separates our wastewater into clean water and effluent sludge.
+This is then used by a local anaerobic digester which generates electricity and bio-fertiliser, which is proven to be more eco-friendly than electricity from fossil fuels or synthetic fertiliser.

 These initiatives gained us zero waste to landfill in 2018.